 Reacting to the lack of obligations for developed countries to pay their fair share into the Loss and Damage Fund in the penultimate draft text of the recommendations that the Transitional Committee would send to COP28 from TC5, Avinash Persaud of Barbados makes it clear that developing countries did not want to accept a retreat to voluntarism where developed countries are only "urged" to provide Loss and Damage Finance.
 Image Credit: UNClimateChange

-The agreement reached at TC5 is considered to be a fragile and delicate compromise around eligibility, scope and responsibility reflecting the many compromises that TC members had made to reach an agreement, including on sources of finance —developed countries are only required to make voluntary contributions to the Fund— and on the hosting arrangements.
+The agreement reached at TC5 was considered to be a fragile and delicate compromise around eligibility, scope and responsibility reflecting the many compromises that TC members had made to reach an agreement, including on sources of finance —developed countries are only required to make voluntary contributions to the Fund— and on the hosting arrangements— the World Bank becoming the interim host of the Fund’s Secretariat.
 Until a compromise was reached at TC5, developing countries had been adamant that the Fund must be a stand-alone fund that is an operating entity of the financial mechanism of the UNFCCC.
-Raising serious concerns, developing countries, alongside civil society, had highlighted many issues, including the culture of the World Bank —which favours loans and not grants— its high administrative fees and the Bank’s current policies which would prevent it from providing direct access to the Loss and Damage to countries and communities.
-Therefore, concerns remain about whether the World Bank will in fact be able to meet the criteria needed for it to become the interim host of the Loss and Damage Fund, and importantly, whether a Fund under the Wold Bank will be able to meet the loss and damage needs of developing countries.
+Raising serious concerns, developing countries —alongside civil society— had highlighted many issues, including the culture of the World Bank —which favours loans and not grants— its high administrative fees and the Bank’s current policies which would prevent it from providing direct access to the Loss and Damage Fund to countries and communities.
+Therefore, concerns remain about whether the World Bank will in fact be able to meet the criteria needed for it to become the interim host of the Loss and Damage Fund, and more importantly, whether a Fund under the Wold Bank will be able to meet the loss and damage needs of developing countries.

-The Operationalisation of the Loss and Damage Fund and $700 Million USD in Pledges
+The Operationalisation of the Loss and Damage Fund and US$ 700 Million in Pledges

-The recommendations agreed at TC5 were adopted without any further deliberation when the Loss and Damage Fund was operationalised during the opening ceremony of COP 28 following an unprecedented move by the COP28 presidency.
-Shortly afterwards, loss and damage pledges were announced by a number of Parties including $100 million USD from the COP 28 Presidency on behalf of the United Arab Emirates, 100€ million Euro from Germany, and a number of smaller pledges from the UK, US, and Japan.
-Later in week one of COP28, France and Italy would both pledge $108 million USD.
-In total, just over just over $700 million USD would be pledged during COP28.
+The recommendations agreed at TC5 were adopted without any further deliberation when the Loss and Damage Fund was operationalised during the opening ceremony of COP 28 following an unprecedented move by the COP 28 presidency.
+Shortly afterwards, Loss and Damage pledges were announced by a number of Parties including US$ 100 million from the COP 28 Presidency on behalf of the United Arab Emirates, 100€ million Euro from Germany, and a number of smaller pledges from the UK, US, and Japan.
+Later in week one of COP28, France and Italy would both pledge US$ 108 million.
+In total, just over US$ 700 million would be pledged during COP28.

 The operationalisation of the Loss and Damage Fund is celebrated by UNFCCC Executive Secretary Simon Stiell, the COP28 President Dr. Sultan al-Jaber, and others, and during the opening plenary of COP 28.
 Image credit: UNFCCC / UN Climate Change.
 Image Credit: UNClimateChange

-Although very welcome, the $700 million USD pledged at COP28 is just a drop in the ocean compared to what developing countries actually need to address loss and damage each year which is estimated to be $400 billion USD a year throughout the 2020s.
-For example, in 2022 alone, the quantifiable economic cost in developing countries of extreme events like cyclones and floods was greater than $100 billion.
+Although very welcome, the $700 million USD pledged at COP28 is just a drop in the ocean compared to what developing countries actually need to address loss and damage each year which is estimated to be US$ 400 billion a year throughout the 2020s.
+For example, in 2022 alone, the quantifiable economic cost in developing countries of extreme events like cyclones and floods was greater than US$ 100 billion.
 A number which does not include more difficult-to-quantify extreme events like heat waves, nor slow onset events like rising sea levels or non-economic loss and damage like loss of education during a climate disaster or loss of culture.
-It is also important to recognise that during TC3 developing countries identified that they expect the Fund to be able to program $100 billion USD a year.
-With this in mind, the $700 million USD pledged at COP28 would account for less than 1% of what developing countries expect ($100 billion USD) and only 0.2% of the actual needs of developing countries ($400 billion USD).
+It is also important to recognise that during TC3 developing countries identified that they expect the Fund to be able to program US$ 100 billion a year.
+With this in mind, the US$ 700 million USD pledged at COP28 would account for less than 1% of what developing countries expect (US$ 100 billion) and only 0.2% of the actual needs of developing countries (US$ 400 billion).

 The World Bank as Interim Host of the Loss and Damage Fund